ckorn/GimmeAScreenshotPlease/README.md

 Takes a screenshot and sends it to the client

 Can be turned in client and server mode.
-In servermode it waits for a client who wants a screenshot and delivers it over .NET named pipes.
-No webserver required.
-In clientmode you can ask the server to make a screenshot and send it back.
+In servermode it waits for a client who wants a screenshot and delivers it over .NET http listener (Port 2413) In clientmode you can ask the server to make a screenshot and send it back.

 The use case is simple: